top of page

-In a sometime somewhere devoid of nature, clownish ‘workers’ enter an empty space and assemble a series of artificial landscapes, striving to recreate the natural world from memory.
-But are we seeing the deep past?
-Or some genetically modified future?
+In a sometime somewhere devoid of nature, posthuman ‘workers’ enter an empty space and assemble a series of artificial landscapes out of found objects, striving with their bodies to recreate the natural world from memory.
+But is it the deep past we see, or some genetically modified future?

 Conceived and Directed by Adam Paolozza